bahmutov/css-animation-cypress-example/README.md

 ![CSS animation](./images/day-sunset.gif)

-Read the blog post [How Cypress Freezes CSS Animations And You Can Too](https://glebbahmutov.com/blog/css-animations/)
+Read the blog post [How Cypress Freezes CSS Animations And You Can Too](https://glebbahmutov.com/blog/css-animations/) and watch the video [Disable CSS Animations](https://youtu.be/h71mYvrsKWo).

 The CSS example comes from the Codepen [CSS Animation: Time of Day](https://codepen.io/oliviale/pen/ELPvLM) by Olivia Ng.
 To play it, just open the [public/index.html](./public/index.html) in your browser and click the time of the day buttons.